levicook/prism-protocol/README.md

 **Core Components:**

 - **Token Vaults:** Secure, on-chain SPL token accounts holding the tokens for distribution.
 These are funded by the campaign operator and delegated to the `Campaign` PDA for transfers during claims.
 - **Prism On-Chain Program:** The primary smart contract responsible for:
   - Managing `Campaign` PDAs, each uniquely identified by its `campaign_fingerprint`.
   - Managing `Cohort` PDAs under each `Campaign`, each uniquely identified by the parent `Campaign`'s key and the `Cohort`'s own `merkle_root`.
   - Verifying Merkle proofs submitted by claimants against the appropriate `Cohort`'s `merkle_root`.
   - Authorizing token transfers from the designated `Token Vaults` to eligible claimants.
   - Recording `ClaimReceipt` PDAs to prevent duplicate claims.
--   **Prism CLI (`prism-cli`):** An off-chain utility that campaign operators use to:
+- **Prism CLI (`prism-protocol-cli`):** An off-chain utility that campaign operators use to:
   - Process claimant lists for each cohort.
   - Generate a Merkle tree (and its `merkle_root`) for each cohort.
   - Deterministically calculate the overall `campaign_fingerprint` from all cohort Merkle roots.
   - Output all parameters needed for on-chain `Campaign` and `Cohort` initialization.
   - Generate Merkle proofs for each claimant for frontend/dApp use.

 ### Modular Crate Architecture

 Prism Protocol is organized into separate, focused crates for better maintainability and reusability:

 **Core Crates:**

 - **`prism-protocol`** - The minimal on-chain program containing only essential smart contract logic
 - **`prism-protocol-sdk`** - Client-side utilities for building transactions and deriving addresses
 - **`prism-protocol-merkle`** - Off-chain Merkle tree construction, proof generation, and verification utilities
 - **`prism-protocol-testing`** - Shared testing utilities and fixtures for comprehensive test coverage

 **Applications:**

-- **`prism-cli`** - Command-line tool for campaign operators (planned implementation)
+- **`prism-protocol-cli`** - Command-line tool for campaign operators

 This modular design ensures:

 - **Clean separation of concerns** between on-chain and off-chain functionality
 - **Minimal on-chain program size** for efficient deployment and execution
 - **Reusable components** that can be integrated into various client applications